KIT-Workflows/Electrolyte-Screening/README.md

 ### In this workflow, we will be able to:
 ```
-1. Set up electrolyte configurations from an initial seed (Range-It).
+1. Set up electrolyte configurations from an initial seed (Mult-It).
 2. Load a molecule seed and attach many other molecules to the seed (Structure-Generator).
 3. Run the geometric DFT calculations using the Turbomole code, accounting for the proper corrections (DFT-Turbomole).
-4. Arrange all the HOMO-LUMO gap energy values of the system in a table format (Table-Generator).
+4. Arrange all the HOMO-LUMO gap energy values of the system in a table format (DB-Generator).
 ```

 ## Electrolyte-Screening with **_ForEach_** loop control
 ![Semantic description of image](Electrolyte-Screening.jpg)

 **Fig 1** _This workflow aims to perform several DFT calculations of electrolyte systems.
-It comprises Range-It, Structure-Generator, DFT-Turbomole, and Table-Generator WaNos connected by the ForEach loop control.
+It comprises Mult-It, Structure-Generator, DFT-Turbomole, and DB-Generator WaNos connected by the ForEach loop control.
 In step 1, we generate the number of configurations.
 Steps 2 and 3 define the electrolyte designs and the DFT calculation methods employed in the simulation.
 The **WaNo** in the last step extracts the inquired variables of the output file from the previous actions._

 ## 1. Python Setup
 To get this workflow up and running on your available computational resources, install the below libraries on Python 3.6 or newer.